digital-asset/daml/docs/source/app-dev/command-deduplication.rst

 Known processing time bounds
 ============================

-For now, we assume that the application knows a bound ``B`` on the processing time and forward clock drifts in the Daml ledger w.r.t. the application’s clock.
+For this strategy, you must estimate a bound ``B`` on the processing time and forward clock drifts in the Daml ledger with respect to the application’s clock.
 If processing measured across all retries takes longer than the bound ``B``, the ledger change may take effect several times.
 Under this assumption, the following strategy works for applications that use the :ref:`Command Service <command-service>` or the :ref:`Command Submission <command-submission-service>` and :ref:`Command Completion Service <command-completion-service>`.